 As I said in that post, Joe and I do have regular date nights, but what I didn't write is that we aren't very good at it.
 I see other wives who have all kinds of things to say to their husbands, and I wonder what Joe and I are doing wrong.

 When we have a date night, we sit and eat.

 We look at our food.

 It's comical.
 We sometimes laugh about not talking because we both find it funny and awkward, and neither of us really knows quite how to change it.

 We don't want to talk about our kids because it's date night, and we always talk about our kids.

 We don't want to talk about our jobs because they're not that exciting, and we always talk about our jobs.

-After kids and jobs, what is left?
+After kids and jobs and the house and our calendar, what is left?
 Hopes and dreams?
-We’ve sort of been down that road before.
+We've sort of been down that road before.